PsyTeachR/mcs-conv/docs/appendix-0.md

-<div class='solution'><button>Portfolio Point - Different uses of row_number</button>
+<div class='webex-solution'><button>Portfolio Point - Different uses of row_number</button>

 <div class="info">
 <p>You will see that in the example here to put a row number for each of the participants we do not have to state the number of participants we have.
 In the Preclass however we did.
 What is the difference?
 Well, in the Preclass we were making a tibble and trying to create a column in that tibble using <code>row_numbers</code>.
 If you want to do that you have to state the number of rows, e.g. <code>1:20</code>.
 However, in this example in the lab today the tibble already exists, we are just adding to it.
 If that is the case then you can just mutate on a column of row numbers without stating the number of participants.
 In summary:</p>
 <ul>
 <li>When creating the tibble, state the number of participants in <code>row_numbers()</code>.</li>
 <li>If tibble already exists, just mutate on <code>row_numbers()</code>.
 No need for specific numbers.</li>